-I like to think about it in terms of sales copywriting that never asks “Is it too long?” but “Is it interesting enough?”
+I like to think about it in terms of sales copywriting: it never asks “Is it too long?”
+It asks “Is it interesting enough?”

-So really there are two strategies to getting attention when it comes to how much you should write and standing out:
+So, really, there are two strategies to getting attention when it comes to how much you should write and to standing out:

 Both will get you attention.

 You can also offer to write a guest post in response to the original post.
-Just email the blogger, lay out your argument or piece in an outline and then offer to write it.
+Just email the blogger, lay out your argument or submit an outline for the post and then offer to write it.

-He or she may go for this since you will be the one providing content…and not them!
+He or she may go for this since you will be the one providing content…and not the blogger!

-It’s better to use HTML code make your links anchor texts…
+It’s better to use HTML code to make your links into anchor texts:

 Some moderators are even more aggressive, making just one link drop too many, sending it into moderation or spam.

-But if you notice that your comment didn’t get approved, email the blogger, apologize and see if they can release it.
+If you notice that your comment didn’t get approved, email the blogger, apologize and see if the blogger can release it.